AhmadHasan0710/Self-Hosted-Infrastructure/documentation/06-security-hardening.md

 - WAF and Access rules are reviewed quarterly for anything overly permissive or stale
-- Long lived tokens, including Cloudflare API tokens and tunnel credentials, are rotated periodically
+- Services are routinely monitored/checked upon to ensure they're running properly
 - Tailscale ACLs are reviewed alongside Cloudflare Access policies to make sure the two layers stay consistent with each other as services are added or removed